-In September 2006, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 157, Fair Value Measurements.
+In September 2006, the Financial Accounting Standards Board ("FASB") issued SFAS No. 157, Fair Value Measurements.
 SFAS No. 157 defines fair value, establishes a framework for measuring fair value and expands disclosures for fair value measurements.
 SFAS No. 157 is effective for all fair value measurements beginning January 1, 2008.
 The Company is currently assessing the potential impact of SFAS No. 157.